GalHalifa6/ab-deliveries-assignment/docs/chatbot.md

 - locally with logging disabled
 - in Azure with Google Sheets enabled
 - in Twilio sandbox or production WhatsApp mode
+- in Hebrew or English without changing deployment configuration

 ### Python Server Environment Variables